The best hotels in Leiden

 Don't overthink it.
 If you want the iconic Leiden canal experience with zero compromise, The Mayflower Grand is the answer.
 If you want something more intimate and slightly less expensive, Engel on Maresingel delivers.
 Both are worth the price without apology.

-Leiden's best neighborhoods
+Leiden's best hotel regions

 Start with Rapenburg or the City Centre.
 Those two neighbourhoods put you within 10 minutes walk of almost everything worth seeing, from the Rijksmuseum van Oudheden to the Hortus Botanicus.
 The Stationsgebied is convenient but soulless, and you'll feel it the moment you step outside.